 Uzbekistan – Afghanistan border crossing

 Termez – Hairatan: On the main road to Mazar-i-Sharif.
 People generally report a laid-back, easy-going atmosphere on the Afghan side, possibly coupled with a bribe request.
-On the Uzbek side, you will get the full treatment – see border peculiarities above – it is good to start before lunch to arrive before dark in Mazar.
+On the Uzbek side, you will get the full treatment – see Uzbek border peculiarities – it is good to start before lunch to arrive before dark in Mazar.
 From the border, it’s about 1 hour to Mazar.
+Updates reported here.

 UZ -> AF: A taxi from Termez to the border costs 2-5$.
-After Uzbek border, it’s a 1 kilometer walk without shade over the Friendship Bridge.
-Make sure you have an address ready in Farsi in case the driver doesn’t know the hotel.
+At the Uzbek border taxi stand, there is an obligatory shuttle bus, you might have to pay 5000 sum for this.
+After the border, it’s a 1 kilometer walk without shade over the Friendship Bridge.
+Once across the Afghan side, make sure you have an address ready in Farsi in case your taxi driver doesn’t know the hotel.
 To get to Mazar-e Sharif, a shared taxi should cost no more than $4/seat.

 Uzbekistan – Turkmenistan border crossings